-After Holden turned about 8 months old, he was so darn squirmy that we vowed to buy him his own seat if we were to ever fly with him again.
-We did fly with him and we carried that huge Britax for a 13-month old, a seat-kicking 18-month old, a still-kicky 20-month old, and on and on.
-Now with two little guys (20 months and 42 months if we count that way), we were dragging TWO CAR SEATS onto an airplane.
-Ugh.
+After Owen turned about 8 months old, he was so darn squirmy that we vowed to buy him his own seat if we were to ever fly with him again.
+We did fly with him and we carried that huge Britax for a 13-month old, a seat-kicking 21-month old, a still-kicky 2-year-old, and on and on.
+I remember trying to dream of my Maui Luau on the plane only to quickly be woken up by a fiesty kicking little one.

 - making it that much harder for him to kick the seat in front of him (legs too short – ha ha!)